shruverse/python-web-scraper/README.md

 ## Contributing

-This is just a small web-scraping trial project.
+This is just a small fun web-scraping trial project.
 Contributions aren't required.